Sanna Annukka is an artist based in East Sussex, U.K.

-Compositionally many of Sanna’s paintings take on totemic or talismanic forms, invoking the power and significance that these symbols have held across cultures and time periods.
+Compositionally many paintings take on totemic or talismanic forms, invoking the power and significance that these symbols have held across cultures and time periods.

-Surface texture forms a paramount facet of Annukka’s process and through the repetitive layering of printed, scraped and sanded paint, an intricate tapestry of texture evolves, echoing the rugged landscapes that often inspire the work.
-This concern for surface texture conjures a sense of the timeless permanence of weathered stone and evokes a sense of ancient structures built by long forgotten ancestors.
+Surface texture forms a paramount facet of the painting process and through the repetitive layering of printed, scraped and sanded paint, an intricate tapestry of texture evolves into a subtle, stone-like three dimensionality.

 Bio: